holos-run/holos/doc/md/technical-overview.md

   </TabItem>
 </Tabs>

-The project tag associates the `#Platform` component with the correct entry in the `#Projects` struct.
+The project tag links the component to the same field of the `_Projects` struct.

 :::important
 You can add your own key=value tags in your platform specification to inject